Belief Is All You Need: Modeling Narrative Archetypes in Conspiratorial Discourse: Methods

 \section{Methods}

-We adopt a two-stage approach: (1) fine-tune RoBERTa-large to classify messages as conspiratorial or non-conspiratorial, achieving 0.866 F1-score; (2) construct a signed belief graph where edge signs encode belief alignment and weights encode similarity, then apply a Signed Belief Graph Neural Network (SiBeGNN) to learn message embeddings that disentangle belief polarity from narrative style, which are hierarchically clustered to identify seven distinct narrative archetypes.
+We use a two-stage approach: (1) fine-tune RoBERTa-large to classify messages as conspiratorial or non-conspiratorial; (2) build a signed belief graph with edge signs for belief alignment and weights for similarity, then apply a Signed Belief Graph Neural Network (SiBeGNN) to learn embeddings disentangling belief polarity from narrative style, which are hierarchically clustered into seven narrative archetypes.